Danny Califf

-Daniel Benjamin Califf (born March 17, 1980 in Orange, California) is an American retired soccer player.
+Daniel Benjamin Califf (born March 17, 1980) is an American retired professional soccer player who played as a defender.

-Career

-Youth and College
+Youth and college career

-Califf (pronounced kāl'ĭ-f) started his youth career in soccer for Canyon Hills Soccer Association, playing on the Canyon Classic team coached by his father.
+Califf (pronounced kāl'ĭ-f) was born in Orange, California.
+He started his youth career in soccer for Canyon Hills Soccer Association, playing on the Canyon Classic team coached by his father.
 He played college soccer at the University of Maryland from 1998 to 2000.
 As a freshman, he started all 24 of the team's games, and was named to the Soccer America All-Freshman team for helping to lead the Terrapins to the Final Four.
 In his second year of college, he started 20 games, and was named an NSCAA third-team All-American.